 Memorable Manitobans: Walter Percy Over (1874-1944)

-In 1907, he married Edith Carruthers (1875-?) of Winnipeg, daughter of G. F. Carruthers.
+In 1907, he married Edith Augusta Carruthers (1875-1964, daughter of George Frederick Carruthers) of Winnipeg.
+They had no children.
 He was a member of the AF & AM, Conservative Party, Anglican church, and Norwood Golf Club.
 He lived at 199 Colony Street (1911) and at 253 Kingsway Avenue at the time of his death.

 Some of his architectural works in Manitoba included: